HOCHSCHULE REUTLINGEN

 Leadership Talent Academy

-In an exclusive support programme, the Leadership Talent Academy (LTA) empowers young talents on their path to responsible and value-based leadership.
+In an exclusive scolarship programme, the Leadership Talent Academy (LTA) empowers young talents on their path to responsible and value-based leadership.
 Particularly committed and qualified students of the MBA programmes and participants in the part-time programmes at ESB in cooperation with the Knowledge Foundation (education foundation at Reutlingen University) can apply for the programme.
-Alumni of ESBBusiness School are also eligible to apply.
+Alumni of ESB Business School are also eligible to apply.

 Practical.
 Value-based.
 Future-oriented.